shaozicln/shaozicln/README.md

 <div style="text-align: center">

 - 🔭 I'm 长柄木勺, a junior student
-- 🌱 I am currently studying computer-related technologies and the standardized development of AI
+- 🌱 I am currently studying computer-related technologies and developing in accordance with AI standards
 - ⚡ Hobbies: gaming, watching anime and travelling, love to see different stories and landscapes
 - 📫 How to reach me: changbingmushao@qq.com